India Tourist Information

 If you are arranging your own accommodation, it is worth considering booking one or two nights for your arrival.
 After a long flight, finding a hotel can be exhausting, especially if you are unfamiliar with the country and arrive late.

-Goa there are a growing numbers of home stays and beach huts.
+In Kerala and Goa there are a growing numbers of home stays and beach huts.
 The local India tourist information centres can often find you accommodation as well as organise tours and excursions.

 You can often book hotels online or phone ahead.